Nov 21, 2024

 9. Be prepared for directly entering the STEM and other workforce.

-Upon completion of the Neuroscience Preprofessional Concentration, students should be able to:
+Upon completion of the Neuroscience BS with the Preprofessional Concentration, students should be able to:

 1. Identify and describe the major areas of neuroscience, their primary research topics, and the primary approaches/techniques for asking research questions in each.